jacobkap/fastDummies/cran-comments.md

 ## Reverse dependencies

-There are five reverse dependencies. revdepcheck::revdep_check() returns OK for all five.
+There are 34 reverse dependencies. revdepcheck::revdep_check() returns OK for all 34.